 Yet throughout the entire duration of this affair, a year-and-a-half now, partial truth and distortions have been allowed to dominate debate.
 Most especially the differences between a cold, 'flu, and 'The Coronavirus' (as well as other illnesses and conditions).

 I still see this confusion daily, especially on social media - people (for all the right reasons and genuinely meant) describing this thing as a cold, or as 'flu.

 COVID-19 is neither of these.

 When it all began, and since, I did what journalists are supposed to do; I checked facts.
 I looked things up and spoke to various people, on both sides of the divide, and wrote what I found.
 Yes, I did get some parts wrong to begin with - the direct result of the partial truths and distortions I mentioned.
 Yes again however, people with the appropriate letters after their names put me right and I corrected my original commentary.

-In response - now - to the continual comments from so many (however well-meant and mis-informed) over the differences between what faces us these days, I have re-posted my comments in reply to Sean O'Grady below...with I must add, some re-written parts to reflect my desire to see the truth (finally) spoken and written around coronaviruses and COVID-19.
+In response - now - to the continual comments from so many (however well-meant and mis-informed) over the differences between what faces us these days, I have re-posted my comments in reply to Sean O'Grady below...with I must add, some re-written parts to reflect my desire to see the truth (finally) spoken of and written about coronaviruses and COVID-19.

 The simple terms 'Covid' and 'Coronavirus' are often used to describe the disease governments have become obsessed with.
 Granted, we should by now all know what is meant by 'Covid' and this same shortened version is now commonly used and by almost everybody.
 One can also find 'Rona' used.
 Why?